apple/swift-algorithms/Guides/Compacted.md

 ```

 One is a more general `CompactedSequence` for any `Sequence` base.
 And the other a more specialized `CompactedCollection`
-where base is a `Collection` and with conditional conformance to `BidirectionalCollection`, `RandomAccessCollection`,
+where base is a `Collection` and with conditional conformance to `BidirectionalCollection`, `RandomAccessCollection` and
-`LazyCollectionProtocol`, `Equatable` and `Hashable` when base collection conforms to them.
+`LazyCollectionProtocol` when base collection conforms to them.

 ### Naming